 Streaming transmission was implemented in the SARNIC design.
 As the SARNIC design has the network interface and the memory interface integrated on the same chip, the arbitration time on the memory bus is minimised and predicted.
 The network interface and the CPU take turns to access the memory, and therefore the interval between data transactions to the network interface is bounded.
 The use of streaming transmission in the network interface has not only reduced the buffering latency, but has also reduced the need of large buffering logic in the design.
 The buffer size is kept to minimum: just enough to cover the interval time between two consecutive data transactions.
 However, if the OS Link performance was comparable with the Myrinet, the buffer size would need to be much larger, and might even force the design back to utilising buffered packet transmission.

-solve a state contraction with a second structure of a state of a state of a state second of a contraction of the second second structure of the second second structure of the second seco
+solver a state contraction with a second structure of a state of a state of a state second of the second second

 6.1.3 Physical Connection Ports